bokkagroup/atom/README.md

 ### Recommended Plugins

 While the MVC environment should be compatible with most plugins, we haven't tested all plugins.
-And even at that using certain plugins might be different than how you might be accustomed to using them.
-Below is a list of 3rd party plugins that we've used with the MVC structure sucessfully (not sponsored).
+Even assuming compatibility, using certain plugins might be different than how you're accustomed to using them.
+Below is a list of third-party plugins that we've used with the MVC structure successfully (not sponsored).

 * [**Gravity Forms**](http://www.gravityforms.com/) - It is best to [embed](https://www.gravityhelp.com/documentation/article/embedding-a-form/) your Gravity Form by assigning the HTML as a member of a model.
 Using the `gravity_form` function call and providing a false value for the `$echo` parameter the function will just return your HTML.

-* [**ACF Pro**](https://www.advancedcustomfields.com/pro/) - ACF is what we use to extend our data capabilities in Wordpress.
-Our MVC plugin provides functionality that automatically attaches ACF fields to your model so you now longer have to call things like `get_field`.
-You may however have to do additional data manipulation for things like repeaters inside of your model to make it usable for your view.
+* [**ACF Pro**](https://www.advancedcustomfields.com/pro/) - ACF is what we use to extend our data capabilities in WordPress.
+Our MVC plugi, n provides functionality that automatically attaches ACF fields to your model so you no longer have to call things like `get_field`.
+However, you may need to do additional data manipulation for fields like repeaters inside your model to make the data usable for your view.

 ---